iBet uBet web content aggregator. Adding the entire web to your favor.

 The Huddersfield line platforms at Penistone railway station remain open, used by the Huddersfield-Sheffield diesel-operated local trains, which traverse the line the short distance between the former Huddersfield Junction and Barnsley Junction.

-There is just one other part of the line open to traffic, albeit goods, and that is the single line from Woodburn Junction, on the Sheffield–Lincoln line, to Deepcar to serve the Liberty Speciality steel works at Stocksbridge.
-Freight trains carrying steel products continue using this line between Aldwarke and Stocksbridge.[14]
+One other part of the line remained open to traffic, albeit goods, and that is the single line from Woodburn Junction, on the Sheffield–Lincoln line, to Deepcar to serve the Liberty Speciality steel works at Stocksbridge.
+Freight trains carrying steel products continued using this line between Aldwarke and Stocksbridge[14] until 29 September 2024 when the line was mothballed[15].

 Proposals for the future